OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 You will need a storage device formatted in `ext4`.
 If you don't have one that's formatted, you can format it using the Omega.

-First turn the Omega `OFF`, then plug in your USB drive or Micro SD card.
+First turn the Omega `OFF`, then plug in your USB drive or Micro SD card, then turn it back on again.
 This will save us an extra step of unmounting the drives before formatting.

 #### Installing the Tools